 The steering itself boasts a hydraulic system.
 While it lends to some extra weight, it makes this vehicle a breeze when tackling tighter moves.
 As the front wheels don’t have to put power down, (the HiAce range is rear-wheel drive) the turning circle is a tight 11.0 metres- impressive with a vehicle boasting a 3210mm wheelbase.

-Key details: Toyota HiAce LWB petrol automatic
+Key details: Toyota HiAce LWB petrol or diesel automatic

-- Engine: 2.8-litre four-cylinder turbo petrol engine
+- Engine: 2.8-litre four-cylinder turbo petrol or diesel engine

 - Power: 130kW @ 3400rpm